rukanuel/symdoc/SECURITY.md

 3. **Pull Requests**: All contributions are reviewed, and any changes with potential security implications are subjected to additional scrutiny.

-Thank you for helping us keep Symdoc secure for everyone!
+Thank you for helping me keep Symdoc secure for everyone!